LABSS/NetLogo2Mesa/Tutorial.md

 	self.fig.show()
 ```

 We create a new method `VirusModel.update_data()` and assign it 5 arguments, the first one is related to the FuncAnimation class, the other 4 are the lists that we will update with each tick.
 First, let's call the step method.
-Now in order to update the lists we have passed initially we will just have to calculate for each indicator a number and add it to the related list.
+Now, in order to update the lists we have passed initially, we will just have to calculate for each indicator a number and add it to the related list.
 After that we clean up the plots, which at this point will be the `tick-1` plots, and we redraw over everything.
 Then we draw the plot with the network on the axis we have previously instantiated and do the same with the other indicators.

 ```python
  def update_data(self, curr, infected, resistant, susceptible, tick):